zimaexe/spotnet/manual_test_scenarios.md

 **Bugs:**

-- There’s an error message (Error: Network Error) showing on the TVL and Users section of the app.
+- Error: Network Error occurs in the TVL and Users sections when a wallet connection persists from the last login; disconnecting and reconnecting the wallet resolves the issue.

 ### **Scenario 2: Open Position with Different Wallets**